ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/forum/boards.md

 #### Site for Forum

-If the [Multiple Site Manager](control-panel/msm.md) is installed, this allows you to determine which Site the forum board belongs to.
+If the [Multiple Site Manager](msm/overview.md) is enabled, this allows you to determine which Site the forum board belongs to.

 #### Forum Triggering Word